Looking for the best card to use while grocery shopping? These options will help you score major savings, regardless of your credit profile.

 Capital One® Savor® Cash Rewards Credit Card*: Best for earning cash back on groceries and dining out

-This card is for those with way too packed a social life to buy groceries.
-The card has been recently upgraded, and now you get 3% cash back at grocery stores for those times your social calendar eases up and you can actually get to the store.
+The Capital One Savor is a cash back card for those with way too packed a social life to buy groceries.
+Cardholders get 3% cash back at grocery stores for those times when your social calendar eases up and you can actually get to the store.
 Otherwise, you get way more return on your cash back when you dine out or see a show.

-Plus, if you love concerts, 8% cash back on tickets through Vivid Seats is absolutely unprecedented.
+Plus, if you love concerts, 8% cash back on tickets through Vivid Seats (until January 2023) is absolutely unprecedented.